torvalds/linux/Documentation/scsi/aic7xxx.rst

    * 6.2.36 (June 3rd, 2003)
         - Correct code that disables PCI parity error checking.
-        - Correct and simplify handling of the ignore wide residue message.
+        - Correct and simplify handling of the iganalre wide residue message.
 The previous code would fail to report a residual if the transaction data length was even and we received an IWR message.